 A very long time ago, from middle school through much of high school, I knew a funny, kind, creative young man.
 We were best friends.
 As is the way with these things, later we were not.
 However because we knew people in common, some time during college I got talking to him at a party.
 We were discussing gun culture and militarism, which I was not keen on and said so.
 Then he told me he had a friend in or out of the military or something who would happily beat the shit out of me for saying that…

-Sometimes when we discuss gun ownership and gun culture we focus only on the victims of mass shootings, or racist gun violence, or suicide.
+Sometimes when we discuss the harms of poorly-regulated gun ownership and gun culture we focus only on the victims of mass shootings, or racist gun violence, or suicide.
 While these are horrific social problems undeniably tied to gun culture, particularly in the US, we might consider whether they are the central problem itself or a byproduct.

 I like guns.
 I liked target shooting as a child.
 I only ever owned a pellet gun myself; I think I still have it.
 But my dad was a member of the gun club.
 I knew kids who had dads with guns.
 Even today I love a first-person shooter.

 If I were traveling in Polar Bear Provincial Park I would have to get a rifle.
 I do not think you are allowed to go in without one.
 If I were a mid-western American crop farmer being raided nightly by hundreds of feral pigs I would need a high-powered rifle with a telescopic infrared night sight.
 Guns are useful.
 But for most people, most of the time recreational gun ownership is a luxury.